reshamas/reshamas.github.io/_posts/2000-01-01-reflecting-on-two-years-on-the-numfocus-disc-committee.md

 </p>

 I served on the DISC Committee for a 2-year term from Spring 2017 to Spring 2019.
-In this article I reflects on the past two years and what I have learned.
+In this article I reflect on the past two years and all that I have learned.